-The Martin and Alison's paths got entwined one day when Alison saw Martin inside the slaughterhouse and, upon following, got captured by Graham.
+The Martin and Alison's paths get entwined one day when Alison sees Martin inside a slaughterhouse and, upon following the boy, gets captured by Graham.
 When she fails to return home, her second family and her boyfriend decided to look for her, only to meet a grisly end on Sutter's hand one by one.
-It's only a matter of time before he finishes off what is left of Alison's loved one, but what does this all mean from Martin's point of view?
+It's only a matter of time before he finishes off what is left of Alison's loved ones, but what does this all mean from Martin's point of view?

 While you can see the ending from far away, Bereavement sports a jagged raw edge that's missing from the first installment.
-The first's sluggish pacing is still present, dragging us with are its prolonged family drama-meets-coming of age elements that stomped a few scenes dead and, at times, felt unnecessary.
-Thankfully, the story is more complex and intriguing that it's worth sitting through for the fiery climax, giving us the same grim and sullen atmosphere that the first film was best known for.
+Though the first's sluggish pacing is still present, dragging us to its prolonged family drama-meets-coming of age elements that stomped a few scenes dead and felt unnecessary at times, the film thankfully provides us more complex and intriguing horror elements that it's worth sitting through until the fiery climax, giving us the same grim and sullen atmosphere that the first film is best known for.

-A lot more thought is put through this one, making it more of a psychological character study, taking a look on a psychopath's work and the things he's willing to do to make his prodigy just as "successful" as he is.
-There were no twists or shock scares, just a brooding, grim horror flick that tries to amp itself a bit from its "parent" movie.
-To simply put, it's a prequel film does: explain in cold patience the horror Graham Sutter suffers from and how he throws this mentality at his kidnapped victim, going as far as cutting the boy's cheek and pinning the boy's hand to the table with a knife (!) to make a point, all the while getting an unpleasant feeling every time said child victim appears on screen as we see Martin slowly transform from a scared little boy to a hardened killer at a young age.
+A lot more thought was certainly put through this one, making it more of a psychological character study as it details a psychopath's work and the things he's willing to do to make his prodigy just as "successful" as he is.
+There are no twists or shock scares, just a brooding horror flick that tries to amp itself a bit from its "parent" movie and, to simply put, do what a prequel film does: explain in cold patience the horror Graham Sutter suffers from and how he throws this mentality at his kidnapped victim, going as far as cutting the boy's cheek and pinning the boy's hand to the table with a knife (!) to make a point, all the while getting an unpleasant feeling every time said child victim appears on screen as we see Martin slowly transform from a scared little boy to a hardened killer at a young age.

 1 female gutted with knife